John Cho, star of Netflix’s ‘Cowboy Bebop,’ is simplifying his creativity—and you should, too

 Cho plays the lead role of Spike Spiegel in Netflix’s live-action adaptation of the beloved anime Cowboy Bebop.
 The complex bounty hunter chasing criminals across space amassed a die-hard following since the show’s initial run in the late 1990s, which has put Netflix’s version under particular scrutiny from fans and critics.

-For Cho, playing Spike was a manifestation of the headspace he’s been in lately of being very intentional with what he wants to explore as an actor.
+For Cho, playing Spike was a manifestation of the headspace he’s been in lately, of being very intentional with what he wants to explore as an actor.

 “It was so wonderfully weird, and it was such a collision of different genres that, in its totality, it seemed like the most dream job I could ask for,” Cho says in the latest episode of Fast Company‘s podcast Creative Conversation.
 “I had always wanted to play in noir and westerns and sci-fi.
 And the dialogue was unusual and sparkling.
 The world was completely interesting and funny, and it just was unlike anything I’d ever seen.”

 That excitement screeched to a halt when Cho tore his ACL while filming a scene.
-The production shut down for months while Cho was recovering, and that time gave him a new perspective on Cowboy Bebop—and future projects—that he didn’t have before.
+The production shut down for months while Cho was recovering, and that time gave him a new perspective on Cowboy Bebop—and on future projects—that he didn’t have before.

-“[Initially,] I was very much focused on my part, when I was done, when I was starting, conditions for my performance,” he says.
+“[Initially,] I was very much focused on my part—when I was done, when I was starting, conditions for my performance,” he says.
 “And [when] I came back, and I was thinking much more about how are we going to get through this?
 Is the show going to be good?
 Does this episode make sense?
 Do these characters follow from one episode to the next?”

 “I think I did come back better than I started,” Cho continues.
 “The show of faith from Netflix and our producers to suspend [production] and come back with me released me from the anxieties that typically plague me.
 I was like, ‘Okay, everyone’s behind me.
 I’m going to come in confident.’
 It allowed me to think more freely about the character and to feel more freely about the character.”